CaptainCodeman/gce-cache-cluster/readme.md

 service is not delayed.
 The groupcache will initially be operating in 'local' mode so the app will work fine while any cluster discovery is being performed.

+## Networking

+Most examples for groupcache seem to use port 9080 and the clustering package uses 9999 so I've continued to use those defaults.
+Whatever ports you use, it is important that the nodes be able to communicate with each other over them!

+Exactly how you do this will depend on your setup but some things to consider
+are:

+* IPTable configuration
+* Docker configuration (exposed ports)
+* Networking firewall for GCP project

 ## Example

 See the example project for a working example.